What we do

 - If you are outside, find a clear spot and drop to the ground.

 - If you are inside when the shaking starts, move no more than a few steps to a safe place and drop, cover and hold.
+It makes you a smaller target, stops you being knocked over and protects your head, neck and vital organs.

 - Expect aftershocks.